 - add neutrals to whites.
 I will say it again-white is OK to wear after Labor Day!
-I suggest warm neutrals to add to your whites with a knit pullover being one of my favorite options.
-The only white I would avoid wearing are white sandals.
+But I suggest warm neutrals to add to your whites with a knit pullover being one of my favorite options.
+In addition, the only white I would avoid wearing are white sandals.
 Instead, opt for a sandal in a warm neutral (as seen on me here for $16!) or bronze tone (here).

 - long cardigan/duster.
 My favorite article of clothing all year round, I love adding a long cardigan or duster to just about everything!
-Wear shorts and a tee and add a long cardigan to add a touch of fall coziness.
+So wear shorts and a tee and add a long cardigan to add a touch of fall coziness.

 - booties.
 Nothing says fall like a pair of booties.
 Booties are prefect to wear with dresses, shorts and skirts.
 Consider a soft neutral for the early fall months.

 - textured sneakers.
 I put away my white Converse sneakers and instead go for something with more texture and color to them.
-I love these from Nike and this collection from Tretorn.
+For example, I love these from Nike and this collection from Tretorn.